kristapsdz/acme-client-portable/Linux-seccomp.md

 violations; users think software is crap and go back to other fly-by-night Ruby or Perlthon client; users are insecure; I am sad.

+**Edit**: people seem to be stumbling upon my usage of Alpine or that this is a "rant".
+As for the second, this is a technical article with technical arguments --- not an op-ed.
+As for the first, it's irrelevant to the technical arguments.
+The discussion covers Debian, Ubuntu, Arch, and others.
+It's Linux/seccomp, not Alpine, not Debian.

 # Introduction

 After implementing a sandbox for